About ITC SRA

 At the heart of ITC SRA's commitment to music education and research lies its comprehensive library and archives.
 The central library houses an extensive collection of books and manuscripts in English, Hindi, and Bengali, preserving the rich musical heritage for generations to come.
 Additionally, the archives contain press clippings, photographs, and invaluable information about renowned musicians from across India.

+Moreover, the Scientific Library within the institution provides a wealth of technical resources on various disciplines including Signal Processing, Acoustics, and Music Acoustics, catering to the needs of researchers and enthusiasts alike.
 Notably, the music archives and sound studio at ITC SRA offer state-of-the-art recording facilities, serving as a hub for collaboration and innovation among music professionals, researchers, and students.
-Equipped with advanced instruments and custom software, the Acoustics Laboratory further enhances the institution’s capabilities in testing, measuring, and analyzing music and speech, ensuring a cutting-edge approach to musical exploration and experimentation.
+Equipped with advanced instruments and custom software, the Acoustics Laboratory further enhances the institution's capabilities in testing, measuring, and analyzing music and speech, ensuring a cutting-edge approach to musical exploration and experimentation.